 As for installing, normally a clean install shouldn’t erase your files, but there are still chances of data loss, and the reinstalling from USB is clearly said to remove your files.
 In this case, AOMEI Backupper could provide an effective precaution to backup important files, partitions, system or the entire disk before reinstalling.

-You can download the free standard edition to have a try.
+You can simply download the free standard edition.
 It already contains most of the features you need, like system backup & restore and creating bootable USB.